Singapore generates more than 800,000 tons of food waste every year and this trend continues to grow.

 Strategy 4: Repurpose food waste

-The next best approach will be to repurpose the food waste at the site where it is generated.
+The next best approach will be to repurpose the food waste if it can't be recycled.
 This means to transform the food waste into another form where it can be useful.
-For example, food waste can go through a composter to become fertilizer for plants.
+For example, food waste can go through a composter to become compost for plants or it could go through Anaerobic Digestion to produce biogas for various thermal applications.

-Food waste can also go through MURSUN's gasification systems to produce thermal energy for utilities.
+Food waste can also go through MURSUN's gasification systems to produce thermal energy, electricity and/or even hydrogen for utilities.
 The residue is in the form of biochar which is stable, solid, rich in carbon, and can endure in soil for thousands of years.
 Biochar can be mixed with fertilizer to enhance the growth of plants.